-- Employees want to share their organizational stories.
+- As a result, employees want to share their organizational stories.
 They feel connected and can’t wait to share their success stories.

-That’s when we see people, including on the sales, customer success and marketing teams, build their own brands while advancing the corporate story.
+That’s when we see people, including on the sales, customer success, and marketing teams, build their brands while advancing the corporate story.

 Technology and corporate storytelling

 Technology can help.
-The easier the technology is to use, the easier it will be for people to focus on storytelling instead of the barriers that technology is presenting.
+The easier the technology is to use, the easier it will be for people to focus on storytelling instead of the barriers that technology presents.

-We only have so much brain power to focus on different things, so the more we can free up to think about authentic storytelling – instead of figuring out how to actually get the story published on the website, the more likely our storytelling strategy is to succeed.
+We only have so much brain power to focus on different things, so the more we can think about authentic storytelling.
+Instead of figuring out how to get the story published on the website, the more likely our storytelling strategy is to succeed.

 Steve Jobs, the late Apple CEO, famously wore the same clothes every day so he wouldn’t have to think about what to wear and could use that brain power on other things – like inventing the iPhone, for example.
 This also applies to content creation.
 The easier we make that process, the better the stories.
 That includes using technology that is easy to use.